fractaledmind/fractaledmind.github.io/src/_posts/2023-09-10-enhancing-rails-sqlite-optimizing-compilation.md

 - - -

 [^1]: Note that you can only use the `force_ruby_platform: true` on Bunder version 2.3.18 or higher.
 For Bundler version 2.1 or later (up to 2.3.18), you will need to run `bundle config set force_ruby_platform true`, which has the unfortunate side-effect of setting this option globally for your Gemfile 😕.
 For version 2.0 or earlier, you'll need to run `bundle config force_ruby_platform true`, which has the same side-effect.
+[^2]: While you may think that we need to remove the `SQLITE_THREADSAFE=0` option, as web apps use multiple threads, we don't.
+The [`sqlite3-ruby` gem](https://github.com/sparklemotion/sqlite3-ruby) doesn't release the GVL when waiting for responses, so parallelism isn't possible.
+That is, a call to the sqlite3 API cannot run in parallel to any other work occurring in the Ruby process.
+In a Rails app, ActiveRecord itself is already thread-safe.
+So, because of the thread-safety of ActiveRecord and the non-parallelizability of the `sqlite3-ruby` gem, we don't actually need SQLite itself to add its own layer of thread-safety.